 Human intervention

-At the Intelligence Agency itself, this algorithm does not involve human intervention.
-The algorithm implements rules devised by humans and is not 'self-learning'.
+For the IB itself, this algorithm does not involve human intervention.
+The algorithm executes rules devised by humans and is not 'self-learning'.

-However, the Inlichtingenbureau does ensure that the processing process has gone well.
+However, the IB does ensure that the processing process has gone well.

 Risk management